-A complainant of sexual misconduct may, but need not, file a criminal complaint with law enforcement officials, file a misconduct report with a Responsible Employee or the Title IX Coordinator, or both.
-A report may be filed anonymously, although anonymous reports may make it difficult for the university to address the complaint.
-Any individual who believes that he or she is a victim of sexual misconduct is encouraged to report allegations of sexual misconduct promptly.
+A complainant of sexual misconduct may, but need not, file a criminal complaint with law enforcement officials, file a misconduct report with a Privileged Employee or the Title IX Coordinator, or each.
+A report may be filed anonymously, although anonymous reports may make it difficult for the University to address the complaint.
+Any individual who believes that the student is a victim of sexual misconduct should report allegations of sexual misconduct promptly.

-All reports of sexual misconduct alleged to have been committed by a student must be handled consistently with requirements set forth in Appendix B. Section III.
+All reports of sexual misconduct alleged to have been committed by a student will be managed consistently with requirements set forth in Appendix B. Section III.
 Process for Investigating and Resolving Reports of Student Misconduct.

 A. Institutional Reports